Address - CenturyLink Sports Complex

 Stadium Dimensions - Left Field - 330 Feet, Center Field - 405 Feet, Right Field - 330 Feet.

 Standing Room Only - Standing Room Only areas are available at the CenturyLink Sports Complex, located around the Boardwalk and the first and third base terrace levels.
-As a reminder, fans are no longer allowed to stand in the cross aisle of the main bowl to watch the game.
-Fans are also not permitted to stand in the super vom area behind home plate.
+As a reminder, fans are not allowed to stand in the cross aisle of the main bowl to watch the game.
+Fans are also not permitted to stand in the grand entry way behind home plate.

 Strollers - The CenturyLink Sports Complex welcomes guests who utilize their own strollers.
 However, the use of strollers should not in any way inhibit general guest movement or block any aisle ways.
 Strollers must be able to fold, and you will be asked to leave your stroller at the base of the 200 seating section nearest to your seat.
 Strollers are not available to rent.

 T.C. - T.C. is the official mascot of the Minnesota Twins.
 In his spare time T.C. likes to make appearances at Twins Youth Clinics, schools, hospitals, and parades throughout the year.
 T.C. is available for private events and birthday parties in the upper Midwest by contacting the Public Relations Department at 612-659-3505.

 Tailgating - Tailgating is not allowed at the CenturyLink Sports Complex, with the exception of the pre-game tailgate for Minnesota Day on March 3rd, 2019.

 Tickets - The CenturyLink Sports Complex Box Office is located to the left of the fountain.
 Tickets may also be purchased online at www.twinsbaseball.com or by phone at 1-800-33-TWINS or 612-33-TWINS.